crossplane/crossplane/docs/README.md

 configurations to accelerate app delivery and improve security, so app teams can focus on delivering their app instead of cloud-specific infrastructure details.

-The [Crossplane Services Guide][services-user-guide] explores related concepts and shows how to use Crossplane Services to deploy a Wordpress instance that securely consumes a managed `MySQLInstance` from GCP, AWS, or Azure from `kubectl`.
+Take a look at the [getting started guide][getting-started] for an introduction to Crossplane Services.
+The [Crossplane Services Guide][services-user-guide] also explores related concepts and shows how to use Crossplane Services to deploy a Wordpress instance that securely consumes a managed `MySQLInstance` from GCP, AWS, or Azure using `kubectl`.

 ## Crossplane Stacks